thatboyreegan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c is a program that prints 10x the alphabet followed by a newline 3-islower.c is a function that for lowercase characters.
 4-isalpha.c is a a function that checks for alphabetic order...returns 1 if present and 0 if otherwise.
+5-sign.c is a function that prints the sign of a number